Which of the Following is Not True About Childhood Obesity?

 Kids pick up on our habits, so let’s show ’em how it’s done by eating well, staying active, and not getting glued to screens all day.

-Having those chats about healthy eating and exercise?
+Having those talks about eating right and staying active?

 Yeah, those are important too.
 Help your kiddos see why it’s cool to munch on balanced meals and get their bodies moving.